Ellimaaac/Osu-Beatmaps-Dataset/README.md

 - Dataset 2 : new (because of the issue) test phase - 30k beatmaps (2024-11-16)
 - Next Dataset (2024-12-07)

+## Updates & Modification
+Differences between test 2 and the last one.

 ## License
 CC-BY-NC-SA